-- Q. Do I have any exposure to Russian-related securities remaining in my portfolio? - A. In order to ensure that our response is clear, we need to define several terms, including: - Russian-related securities, as defined by SEI (and aligned with the definitions used by major index providers and other data providers) are: - i) Securities listed on an exchange domiciled in Russia, Ukraine or Belarus; - ii) Securities listed on an exchange outside of these countries but that derive an extensive portion of their business from Russian, Ukrainian or Belorussian operations; - iii) Debt issued by Ukrainian or Belorussian public or private entities with the exception of Ukrainian hard-currency bonds (U.S. dollar and euro) in our emerging-market debt portfolios.
-We have lifted the restriction on the purchase of these bonds. - Russian-related holdings are Russian-related stocks owned by an SEI Fund, regardless of value. - Russian-related exposure refers to the value of the Russian-related holdings stated as a percentage of the value of the Fund as a whole.
+- Q. Do I have any exposure to Russian-related securities remaining in my portfolio? - A. In order to ensure that our response is clear, we need to define several terms, including: - Russian-related securities, as defined by SEI (and aligned with the definitions used by major index providers and other data providers) are: - i) Securities listed on an exchange domiciled in Russia or Belarus; - ii) Securities listed on an exchange outside of these countries but that derive an extensive portion of their business from Russian or Belorussian operations; - iii) Debt issued by Russian or Belorussian public or private entities - Russian-related holdings are Russian-related stocks owned by an SEI Fund, regardless of value. - Russian-related exposure refers to the value of the Russian-related holdings stated as a percentage of the value of the Fund as a whole.